Distracted Driving Accident Attorney in Houston

 Cell Phones and Distracted Drivers

-Cell phone use is one of the most dangerous distractions for drivers.
-Texting or emailing in particular can pose serious threats because all three forms of a driver's attention will be affected: visual, manual and cognitive.
+While all forms of distracted driving are inherently dangerous, texting while driving is by far the most alarming.
+This is because using a cell phone to text message commands a driver's visual, manual, and cognitive attention simultaneously.
 According to a survey by the NHTSA, about 9% of drivers are using a cell phone at any given daylight moment.
-A driver who is using a cell phone while driving is estimated to be about four times more likely to be involved in an accident, according to a NSC fact sheet.
+A driver who is using a cell phone while driving is estimated to be about four times more likely to be involved in an accident, according to an NSC fact sheet.
 Texting while driving places drivers at a significantly increased crash risk, of about 23 times.